FREVA-CLINT/freva/docs/source/developers_guide.rst

    :maxdepth: 3

 This documentation helps to get started with creating user defined `freva` plugins.
-The **Plugin API Reference** gives an overview of a plugin should be setup to be able to interact with freva.
+The **Plugin API Reference** gives an overview of how a plugin should be setup to be able to interact with freva.
 It also introduces methods available to the API wrapper.